imranhsayed/couture-closet/docs/1_proposal.md

 Couture Closet is a modern eCommerce platform tailored to provide a wide array of stylish and affordable clothing options for men, women, and children.
 Our target audience is diverse, including both fashion-conscious individuals and budget-minded shoppers, ensuring we cater to a broad spectrum of customers.

-Target Market Segments
+#### Target Market Segments

-Fashion-Forward Individuals: People who are always on the lookout for the latest trends and styles, seeking to make a fashion statement with their wardrobe choices.
+- **Fashion-Forward Individuals:** People who are always on the lookout for the latest trends and styles, seeking to make a fashion statement with their wardrobe choices.

-Budget-Conscious Shoppers: Individuals who prioritize affordability without compromising on quality, looking for the best value in their clothing purchases.
+- **Budget-Conscious Shoppers:** Individuals who prioritize affordability without compromising on quality, looking for the best value in their clothing purchases.

-Parents: Caregivers searching for stylish, comfortable, and durable clothing options for their children, balancing fashion with functionality.
+- **Parents:** Caregivers searching for stylish, comfortable, and durable clothing options for their children, balancing fashion with functionality.

 By addressing these market segments, Couture Closet aims to become the go-to online destination for all clothing needs, offering a seamless shopping experience that combines trendiness, quality, and affordability.

 ## 3. Project Details
+This provides a brief overview of the type of features and functionality that the project will include.

+Our team will maintain time logs and will aim to complete the work before delivery deadlines.
+We will strive to fulfill all client requirements, applying new designs and technologies to enhance user experience, satisfaction, and easy navigation throughout the website.
+The site will be compatible with both modern and older technologies to ensure accessibility for all age groups.
+We will include functionality for returning customers to easily access their previous purchases and integrate links to social media accounts for promotion.
+The homepage will feature our top-selling products.

+The website will be responsive, ensuring usability on any device of any screen size, including desktops, laptops, tablets, and mobile phones.
+It will also be compatible with most browsers available in the market, including older versions except those older than IE 8.
+Users will be able to filter categories of their choice, with a focus on marketing clothes from various brands.

 ### Functionality